Turning Point of Tampa Addiction Treatment Tampa Florida

 Turning Point of Tampa has helped thousands find recovery.
 As an in-network facility, we are able and committed to helping you find the life you deserve.

-Appropriately, Bill Wilson who is generally referred to in AA as “Bill W”. was born at his grandparent’s home and business, The Aeolus Inn and Tavern.
-He and his sister Dorothy apparently had a very happy childhood there, even though, until he had a spiritual experience on the top of a mountain, Bill’s father was a hopeless drunk.
+Appropriately, Bill Wilson who is generally referred to in AA as “Bill W” was raised by his maternal grandparents Gardner Fayette and Ella Griffith.
+Their home and livelihood was the Aeolus Inn and Tavern where Bill and his sister Dorothy apparently had a very happy childhood.
+However, Bill’s father was a hopeless drunk, until he had a spiritual experience on the top of a mountain.

 Both Bill’s parents eventually abandoned their children, leaving them in the care of their grandparents.
 Their father never returned from a purported business trip, and their mother just up and went to Boston to train as an osteopath.
 Bill and Dorothy were raised by their maternal grandparents.